notofonts/noto-docs/src/miniarticles/NotoSansBassaVah.md

 # Noto Sans Bassa Vah

-Noto Sans Bassa Vah is a unmodulated (“sans serif”) design for texts in the Bassa Vah script.
+Noto Sans Bassa Vah is a unmodulated (“sans serif”) design for texts in the African _Bassa Vah_ script.

 Noto Sans Bassa Vah has multiple weights, contains 45 glyphs, 3 OpenType features, and supports 41 characters from the Unicode block Bassa Vah.